Justin Turner Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 2.96 team ERA that ranks second among all league pitching staffs.
+- The Brewers have a 3.07 team ERA that ranks third among all MLB pitching staffs.

-- Brewers pitchers combine to allow the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Brewers pitchers combine to give up 19 home runs (one per game), the ninth-fewest in the league.

-- Peralta (2-1) gets the starting nod for the Brewers in his fourth start of the season.
-He has a 3.18 ERA in 17 2/3 innings pitched, with 19 strikeouts.
+- The Brewers are sending Miley (2-1) out for his fourth start of the season.
+He is 2-1 with a 1.50 ERA and 14 strikeouts in 18 2/3 innings pitched.

-- In his last time out -- in relief on Wednesday -- the right-hander threw 2/3 innings against the Seattle Mariners while surrendering hits.
+- In his last time out -- in relief on Saturday -- the left-hander tossed 2/3 innings against the Boston Red Sox while surrendering hits.

-- The 26-year-old has a 3.18 ERA and 10.1 strikeouts per nine innings across three games this season, while giving up a batting average of .231 to opposing hitters.
+- In three games this season, the 36-year-old has put up a 1.50 ERA and 7 strikeouts per nine innings, while giving up a batting average of .206 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.